jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 I’ll stick to that for now..

 Thru arguments are not to be confused by reference arguments.
-The values of Thru arguments are actually put on the stack and read from the stack and written to the stack by the procedure.
+The values of Thru arguments are actually put on the stack and read from the stack and written to the stack by the command.
 Reference arguments are usually In parameters and not written.
 The reference argument is a mere number that points to an object.
 The object a reference argument points at can be written and read, but this object doesn’t reside on the stack.
-Reference arguments in other languages were often used as a trick to use multiple return values or to have arguments that are both given to the procedure and then returned to the caller possibly altered: thru arguments.
+Reference arguments in other languages were often used as a trick to use multiple return values or to have arguments that are both given to the command and then returned to the caller possibly altered: thru arguments.

 Reference arguments are still of use, but since J Core supports multiple return values (Out arguments) and thru arguments, they